operator-framework/enhancements/enhancements/olm-deletes-operands.md

 - OLM should fire an alert event if the operator is stalled or taking too long on operand cleanup
 - The timeout for firing an alert event should be user configurable
 - Once [operator conditions][operator-conditions] are supported, there could be an OLM supported condition that the operator can use to indicate operand cleanup failure
+- The `operator-sdk` and `kubectl operator` can use OLM's operand cleanup feature instead of [deleting the CRDs][kb-operator-crd-delete] manually.

 ## Proposal